Virtual-FTC/VRS-Documentation/Manual- RoBot-Insert -or-Creation.md

-# Manual Creation
+# Manual Robot Creation

-This is for manually creating a new bot for the power play app.
+This is for manually creating a new robbot for the power play app.
 Repo: https://github.com/VRS-Power-Play/VRSConstructorKit-PP .

 ## Overview